wkolowski/CoqCat/README.md

 Tips for future me:
  * If Coq doesn't see that some morphism is Proper, put the corresponding theorem in context using pose, eg. pose (P := fpair_Proper).
+ * Unique up to unique isomorphism means an isomorphism compatible with structure.
+In the case of products, for example, it has to be compatible with the projections (they are the structure), but no with the pairing (I think pairing is a property, not structure).

 Stuff from Awodey's book: 7-8 page 10 (functors between deloopings of Pros are Pros homomorphisms), page 14 (Cayley's Theorem), 3 page 17 onwards.